CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

     $ packer build apm-platform-al2.json
     ```

+    If the build fails, check to ensure the accuracy of all variables edited above--including items such as spaces between access keys and the ending parentheses.

 2. Build the __LPAD-EKS VM__ Amazon Linux 2 AMI image:

     This will take several minutes to run.
 However, this build will be shorter